sunomura/commercialization-public/manufacture/iot/create-a-basic-image.md

 1. Eject any removable storage drives, including the Micro SD card and any USB flash drives.

-2. Build a flashable test image using the default files.
+2. From the IoT Core Shell, build a flashable test image using the default files.
 Test images include additional tools, and you can create test images using either signed or unsigned test packages.

     ```
     buildimage ProductA test